How to Do Auto Upholstery Repair Yourself

 Where you have a rip near a seam, you can use upholstery glue for your auto upholstery repair as long as the material can be pulled together.
 You will need a patch of material underneath.
 Choose something very similar in color to your upholstery so it will blend in well.

 Put glue on half the patch and slide it under the rip.
 Pull down on one side of the rip so it’s tight, then press down on the patch.
 With quick-drying glue, the process will only take a few minutes.
-When one half is dry, apply glue to the other half of the path and pull the remainder of the materials over it, working the rip closed as tightly as possible so you can’t make out a join or seam.
+When one half is dry, apply glue to the other half of the path and pull the remainder of the materials over it, working the rip closed as tightly as possible so you can’t make out a joint or seam.
 Press down on the material and hold it until the glue has dried.
 This auto upholstery repair will work best in a part of the upholstery that doesn't get a lot of pressure and wear.

 Step 3 - Use a Patch Kit